Lackawanna Cut-Off Restoration Project: Project status

-Brush removal and general preparation to restore trackage between Port Morris and Andover began in early 2011 after being delayed by a disagreement between the NJ-DEP and NJ Transit over the proposed location for Andover Station.
-Separately, a small area of wetlands was found near County Route 605 in Stanhope where a stream passes along the north side of the right-of-way.
-Federal regulations governing projects that receive federal funding forbid tree and brush removal from April 1 to October 31 due to the mating season of the endangered Indiana bat.

-The laying of track began from Port Morris in September 2011.
-By December 2011, about 1 mi of track had been installed west of Port Morris Junction, at which time a Norfolk Southern train delivered the remaining continuously welded rail to the Cut-Off at Port Morris, which will be used to ultimately reach Andover.
+The work of removing brush and general preparations to restore trackage between Port Morris and Andover got underway in early 2011, after a disagreement was resolved between the NJ-DEP and NJ Transit over the proposed location for Andover Station.
+(Federal regulations governing projects that receive federal funding forbid tree and brush removal from April 1 to October 31 due to the mating season of the endangered Indiana bat.) and the laying of track began from Port Morris in September 2011.
+Within three months, about 1 mi of track had been installed west of Port Morris Junction, at which time a Norfolk Southern train delivered the remaining continuously welded rail to the Cut-Off at Port Morris, which will be used to ultimately reach Andover.

+In 2013, NJ Transit began storing retired locomotives on a short section of the Cut-Off near Port Morris Junction.

-Environmental permits were issued for the non-Roseville parts of the project in April 2015, and NJ Transit acquired 3.53 acres of wetlands mitigation credits to compensate for the loss of wetlands in building Andover Station.
+In April 2015, environmental permits were issued for the non-Roseville parts of the project and NJ Transit acquired 3.53 acres of wetlands mitigation credits to compensate for the loss of wetlands in building Andover Station.
 No further permits are required, although NJDEP officials, citing computer models, determined that a theoretical 100-year flood required the replacement of a 219 ft section of underground pipe that fed water from a wetlands area into Andover Junction Brook about 500 ft upstream from Andover Station.
 The pipe crossed land owned by the private Hudson Farm (which is owned by IAT Reinsurance Ltd.), which had initially refused to allow the work.
 This stalled Phase 1.

-However, on August 9, 2017, it was announced that a deal had been reached to move the culvert away from the property, and that the plan had been ratified by the New Jersey Transit Board of Directors.
-On April 9, 2018, the Andover Township Committee announced that it had reached a tentative agreement with Hudson Farm to buy the land on which the original culvert is located.
-On June 25, 2018, the Andover Township Committee agreed to pay Hudson Farm $115,000 for the land.
+In August 2017, a deal was reached and ratified by the New Jersey Transit Board of Directors to move the culvert away from the property.
+In April 2018, the Andover Township Committee announced that it had reached a tentative agreement with Hudson Farm to buy the land on which the original culvert was located; the purchase was consummated two months later for $115,000.